What to know about Lisa Cook, the Fed Governor who Trump says he's firing

 Yes.
 Pulte, whose agency regulates mortgage financiers Fannie Mae and Freddie Mac, has targeted several government officials with mortgage fraud claims in recent weeks.

-Beyond Cook, Pulte has raised similar allegations against Sen. Adam Schiff, D-Calif., and New York Attorney General Letitia James.
+Still, this isn't the first time Pulte has raised allegations against individuals who have clashed with Trump.
+He and Trump have simiarly targeted Sen. Adam Schiff, D-Calif., and New York Attorney General Letitia James.
 Schiff led Trump’s first impeachment, while James sued Trump’s company over alleged fraud for falsifying records.

+Meanwhile, Trump's administration has faced criticism for not targeting others accused of mortgage fraud — including Texas Attorney General Ken Paxton, a staunch Trump ally.
+An AP review of public records earlier this year found that mortgages for three houses signed by Paxton and wife, Angela, contained inaccurate statements declaring that each home was their primary residence — enabling the now-estranged couple to improperly lock in low interest rates.
+But Pulte and the Trump administration have yet to publicly share any plans to investigate.